contacts-butlers/android-contacts-butlers/README.md

 - give contributors a sense of ownership and personalization of their own module
 - cater to the differing levels of expertise in Android
-- modularize the app, which is in short a good practice
+- modularize the app, which is, to summarize, a good practice

 Let's have fun building this app and remember that the most important thing is to get a working, pleasant FOSS product.